opencv/opencv/modules/ml/doc/decision_trees.rst

     :param regression_accuracy: Termination criteria for regression trees.
 If all absolute differences between an estimated value in a node and values of train samples in this node are less than this parameter then the node will not be splitted.

     :param use_surrogates: If true then surrogate splits will be built.
-These splits allow to work with missing data.
+These splits allow to work with missing data and compute variable importance correctly.

     :param max_categories: Cluster possible values of a categorical variable into ``K`` :math:`\leq` ``max_categories`` clusters to find a suboptimal split.
 The clustering is applied only in n>2-class classification problems for categorical variables with ``N > max_categories`` possible values.
 See the Learning OpenCV book (page 489) for more detailed explanation.